ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Aocoda-RC-H743Dual/README.md

 The Aocoda-RC-H743Dual supports up to 12 PWM outputs.

-- The pads for motor output S1 to S8 on the two motor connectors.
+- The pads for motor output S1 to S8 on the two motor connectors, and bi-dshot default settings.
 - S9, S10 for two servos
 - SE1(S11), SE2(S12) for servo/pinio